Muhammad-RK-Isa/job-insights/README.md

 - Salary Data: Job Insights provides salary information for different job titles and industries, based on data from various sources such as Glassdoor and PayScale.
 This feature allows job seekers to compare salaries for different job titles and industries to help them negotiate better pay.

-I hope you find Job Insights interesting.
+I hope you found Job Insights interesting.
 Make sure to give it a star. ⭐